vitorleal/dotfiles/README.md

 ## Homebrew

-To install all my comandline apps using [homebrew](http://brew.sh/)
+To install all my commandline apps using [homebrew](http://brew.sh/)

 ```
 $ source brew.sh